-Molecular and Cellular Biosciences (MCB) is an interdisciplinary graduate track that provides students with opportunities to choose from among mentors whose research spans basic and translational fields of cutting-edge molecular and cellular biology.
+Molecular and Cellular Biosciences (MCB) is an interdisciplinary graduate track that provides students with opportunities to choose from mentors whose research spans basic and translational fields of cutting-edge molecular and cellular biology.
 Graduate programs within the MCB track enable students to earn a Ph.D. in Biochemistry and Molecular Biology (BAMB), Cancer Biology (CABI), Microbiology and Immunology (MICR), Molecular Genetics and Genomics (MOGN), or Molecular Medicine and Translational Science (MMTS), as well as a Certificate in Structural and Computational Biophysics (SCB).

-In their first year, MCB students will complete a short course in analytical skills followed by a year-long core course that first examines macromolecular structure, synthesis and function, as well as gene expression and genetics; the second semester focuses on cell structure, cell communication, organ systems integration and physiology and pathology.
+Degree Requirements: Degrees are not awarded by Molecular and Cellular Biosciences.
+All students admitted to this program must select a program after completing the first year of a core curriculum.
+Program Requirements: In their first year, MCB students will complete a short course in analytical skills followed by a year-long core course that first examines macromolecular structure, synthesis and function, as well as gene expression and genetics; the second semester focuses on cell structure, cell communication, organ systems integration and physiology and pathology.
 MCB students will also select three program-specific electives.
 They will explore a range of research opportunities by participating in three research rotations, each in a different MCB laboratory.
 These rotations introduce them to new techniques and guide their selection of a graduate program and dissertation research advisor; as 2nd year students they will complete program-specific requirements along their path toward a doctoral degree.